Villa of Domitian: The work of Domitian

 Martial mentions the villa as one of Domitian's favoured resorts.
 Suetonius says Domitian had a passion for archery which he practised there and Pliny suggests he held boating parties on the lake.

 On the death of Domitian the villa was rarely used by his imperial successors.
 Some modifications are dated to the second century and in particular to the eras of Trajan and Hadrian.
-Therefore, it is not unlikely that the emperor Hadrian stayed there waiting for the completion of his Villa Adriana in Tivoli, while Marcus Aurelius lived there a few days using the villa as a refuge during the riots that took place in 175 AD.
+Marcus Aurelius lived there a few days using the villa as a refuge during the riots that took place in 175 AD.